Central limit theorems for $U$-statistics of Poisson point processes: Local -statistics

-For a geometric U-statistic the function $f$ is independent of $\lambda$.
-Now we allow that $f$ is influenced by $\lambda$, but we assume that a $k$-tupel of points is only in the support of $f$ if the points are close together.
+For a geometric $U$-statistic the function $f$ is [up to the scaling factor $g(\lambda)$] independent of $\lambda$.
+Now we allow that $f$ is influenced by $\lambda$ in a more intricate way, but we assume that a $k$-tupel of points is only in the support of $f$ if the points are close together.